BastienLopez/Pro/CV_EN.md

   - Management of communication between services via REST APIs and/or gRPC.

 - **Monolithic**:
-  - Development of monolithic applications for projects requiring centralized codebases.
+  - Development of monolithic applications for projects requiring a centralized codebase.

-## **Current Work: Key Contributions**

-### **Wallet Provider**

-- Design and development of **Wallet Provider**, a backend system allowing companies and organizations to create their own document issuers for professional wallets.
-- Management of the generation, signing, and verification of secure **credentials**.
-- Active participation in the implementation and maintenance of CI/CD pipelines for this project.

-### **NFT/Coins Pages in Altme App**

-- Development of features related to NFTs and cryptocurrencies, integrated into the Altme app.
-- Use of the **Coingecko API** to retrieve and display dynamic data about cryptocurrencies and NFTs.
-- Optimization of the user experience for these pages on mobile (iOS/Android).

-### **iOS/Android Testing**

-- Validation of new features and detection of anomalies through extensive testing on mobile applications.
-- Collection and management of user feedback to ensure a smooth and optimized experience.

-### **Documentation with Docusaurus**

-- Writing and updating technical documentation for the Wallet Provider project and other related solutions.
-- Migration of an old documentation system created with **GitBook** to a modern and efficient version using **Docusaurus**.

-## **Other Skills**

-- **Hardware Knowledge**:
-  - Familiarity with hardware configurations and their management.
-- **Web/Web3 Development**:

-  - Development of Web3 applications and pages optimized for mobile.

-- **Client Relationship Management**:

-  - Collection and analysis of user feedback for product improvement.

-- **Graphic Design and Office Tools**:
-  - Proficiency in tools like **Photoshop**, **Figma**, and Office software (Word, Excel, PowerPoint).

 ---

-### **Examples of Achievements**
+## **Examples of Achievements**

 1. Development of [Wallet Provider](https://github.com/TalaoDAO/wallet-provider) with secure credential management for professional wallets.
-2. Implementation of [Discover](https://github.com/TalaoDAO/DiscoverV2) NFT and cryptocurrency features in the Altme app.
+2. Implementation of [Discover](https://github.com/TalaoDAO/DiscoverV2) NFT and cryptocurrency features in the Altme application.
 3. Creation of [Technical Documentation](https://github.com/TalaoDAO/talao-documentation) using **Docusaurus**.
 4. Testing and optimization of mobile functionalities on iOS and Android.
-5. Implementation of a complete monolithic project, including CI/CD and TDD testing.
-6. Development of a sports e-commerce site [Breizhsport](https://github.com/BastienLopez/CESI_Superviser_dev_app) in microservices, hosted in the cloud.
+5. Development of a sports e-commerce site [Breizhsport](https://github.com/BastienLopez/CESI_Superviser_dev_app) using microservices, hosted in the cloud.
-7. [Interactive website](https://github.com/BastienLopez/NOVOTEL_Roue_de_la_chance) for Novotel where users can provide feedback and try their luck with a reward wheel.

----
+6. [NOVOTEL - Wheel of Fortune](https://github.com/BastienLopez/NOVOTEL_Roue_de_la_chance): Interactive website for collecting user feedback with a gamified wheel.